-- Signs of Infection.
-Spreading redness, worsening swelling, increased drainage or drainage of pus, worsening pain and warmth at incision site.
-Temperature over 101 degrees Fahrenheit. - Excessive Bleeding.
-Bleeding that persists after applying pressure for 20 minutes. - Medication Reactions.
-If you develop hives, rashes or itching you may be having a medication allergic reaction. - Other Emergency Situations.
-Shortness of breath or difficulty breathing, chest pain, lightheadedness that does not quickly resolve, severe vomiting, pain or asymmetric swelling in your legs.
+- Signs of Infection: Spreading of redness, worsening of swelling, increased drainage or drainage of pus, worsening pain, warmth at incision site and temperature over 101°F. - Excessive Bleeding: If the dressings are saturated with bright red blood and you are having to make very frequent dressing changes or if the incision sites appear to be oozing blood excessively. - Other Emergency Situations: Shortness of breath or difficulty breathing, chest pain, lightheadedness that does not quickly resolve, severe vomiting, pain, or asymmetric swelling in your legs.